1. Banking

 Kids are great (at times) but they’re also expensive (most of the time).
 So—anything your kid can save and buy themselves will help you out—even if it’s only ten dollars for their ever-growing slime collection.

 Aside from helping you save a few dollars—the main purpose of a kids' account is to teach them how to save and manage their money (since schools aren’t stepping up).
-The best kids' apps come with a bunch of tools to help them wrap their heads around their finances—some even offer games and quizzes to keep them entertained
+The best kids' apps come with a bunch of tools to help them wrap their heads around their finances—some even offer games and quizzes to keep them entertained.

 APY rates on savings accounts for kids and teens aren’t as high as typical savings accounts—but there’s usually a chance to earn some interest.